 The best weather is experienced in June to October with little or no rains, whereas the peak of the worst season sets in March and April.

 The lodge was founded in the 1990s by a legendary guide Richard Bonham.
 The fantastic camp sits in an amazing spot in the Selous Game Reserve, where the Rufiji River makes a wide curve on its way to the Indian Ocean.

 After, nearly three decades the camp has grown and matured.
-However, none of the camps original charm seems to have been lost.
+However, none of the camps original charms seems to have been lost.

 It was only an hour later as we made our way to bed we came face to face with another hyena walking into camp.
-Close encounters like these is what makes flycamping so special.
+Close encounters like these are what makes Fly Camping so special.